bitcoinops/bitcoinops.github.io/_posts/en/2021-06-10-cardcoins-rbf-batching.md

 lang: en
 version: 1
 excerpt: >
-   Replace By Fee (RBF), BIP-125, and batching are two important tools for any enterprise which directly interacts with Bitcoin's mempool.
+   Replace By Fee (RBF, BIP-125) and batching are two important tools for any enterprise which directly interacts with Bitcoin's mempool.
 Fees go up, fees go down, but always must the business fight for fee efficiency.